Skip to content

 Keep slugs short, lowercase, and stable.
 Changing a slug after publishing changes the public URL.

-The Content editor is where the main body of the page lives.
+Content — the main body of the page.

 The page content editor The page content editor

 On a plain install, this is a rich text editor for headings, paragraphs, links, tables, lists, and simple formatting.
-With ContentSections installed, the content area can become a content sections with rows, columns, reusable widgets, and richer page composition.
+With ContentSections installed, the content area becomes a section builder with rows, columns, reusable widgets, and richer page composition.

 For your first page, keep it simple: